 I’d like to present you a script I’ve been working on with other students.
 Inspired by Thomas Luft’s ivy generator, it was initially an exercise to practice python scripting in Maya.
 However, I brought it a bit further to make it shareable.
-Speaking of power, it is not comparable with available similar scripts or standalone programs.
+Speaking of power, it is not comparable with plugins or standalone programs.
 It still has the advantage to be a single short maya script, and I think it might be used for modest modeling cases.

 The code is mostly based on OpenMaya library.
 It offers some “lower level” classes and functions, corresponding to the C++ API’s, than the maya.cmds library.
 It implies manipulating more abstract objects (MVector, MPoint, MSelectionList…), but gives you much more possibilities.

 A good example of an interesting function offered by OpenMaya is getClosestPointAndNormal().
 It’s a method of the MMesh class (which simply is the OpenMaya’s object correspond to a mesh).
 It returns the closest point (not vertex) on the mesh and the normal at that point.

 What the script does, in two words, is putting small vectors one after each other, and using getClosestPointAndNormal() to adjust their positions and orientations and keep them tangent to the surface.

 The script I believe is efficient to generate big roots shapes.
 You can get interesting weird visuals by generating roots over roots or deleting the reference mesh at the end.
 It’s also possible to generate ivy with leaves.

 I recommend to setup your generation panel by panel, as is present them from 1 to 6.